- 300,000 + IPs & 2000 + Servers

 This encryption is called ‘Military Grade” for this exact reason, as its ciphers allow it to be used by sensitive government and military agencies and installations around the world.

-We all love hotspots, especially those created for Free Wi-Fi, so a client that that can allow you to create a similar hotspot but for extending your VPN enabled connection, is even better.
+We all love hotspots, especially those created for Free Wi-Fi, so a client that can allow you to create a similar hotspot but for extending your VPN enabled connection, is even better.

 PureVPN really surprised me by offering such a feature as it allows users to use VPNs on other devices without going through the fussy process of installing more and more client apps.